joshuaafengbai/joshuaafengbai/README.md

 - 👋 Hi, I’m @joshuaafengbai
-- 👀 I’m interested in machine learning and back end algorithm design
+- 👀 I’m interested in machine learning, back end engineering and cloud
-- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on any machine learning Java projects
+- 💞️ I’m looking to collaborate on any machine learning projects

 <!---
 joshuaafengbai/joshuaafengbai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.